 A project has one or more Network resources that define how instances communicate with each other, with other networks, and with the outside world.
 Each instance belongs to a single network and any communication between instances in different networks must be through a public IP address.

 A network defines the address range and gateway address of all instances connected to it, which you can configure to suit your needs.
-Networks are associated with Firewall resources, which allow you to specify the types of connections permitted into an instance.
-For example, you can configure the Network and Firewall resources of a specific instance so that the instance can have an external IP address that lets it act as an HTTP server, or handle SSH, UDP, or other requests as defined by the network and firewalls settings.
+Networks are associated with a firewall resource, which allow you to specify the types of connections permitted into an instance.
+For example, you can configure the Network and firewall resources of a network so that an instance can have an external IP address that lets it act as an HTTP server, or handle SSH, UDP, or other requests as defined by the network and firewall settings.

-Networks belong to a single project but are a global resource; any instance in the same project as the network may use the network.
+Networks belong to a single project but are a global resource.
+Any instance in the same project may send traffic to instances on any network.

 The default network

 Every project comes preconfigured with a single Network resource named